- Dr Dvir Abramovich

 develop and disseminate educational and publicity material; and

 build bridges of understanding and friendship among racial, religious and ethnic groups.

-The ADC is a not-for-profit Non-Government Organisation (NGO) and is registered as a Harms Prevention Charity.
-Our funding comes from community support; we welcome your donations.
+The ADC is a not-for-profit Non-Government Organisation (NGO) and is registered as a Harm Prevention Charity.
+Our funding comes from community support.
+We welcome your donations.

 Jewish communities have deep historical experience of hate and prejudice.
 To counter anti-Semitism we need to challenge prejudice whenever it occurs, whether it is directed at Jews or at other minorities.

 Since 1979 ADC has worked to prevent, understand and counter anti-Semitism and all forms of racism.
 We build bridges with people outside our community and educate others to respect difference.
 We work to create a society resistant to hate, both for ourselves and for others.